vsoch/caliper-analysis/README.md

 $ python 3.plot_sims.py --filename .caliper/sims/pypi-tensorflow-sims.json
 ```

+Note that to make the plot simpler, we don't show the release candidates (as we assume they are
-And this will generate similarity matrix plots in the [.caliper/plots](.caliper/plots)
+similar to the release).
+This will generate similarity matrix plots in the [.caliper/plots](.caliper/plots)
 folder in both png and svg.
 Here is an example - showing the similarity metric to compare different versions
 of tensorflow based on the function names *and* args (the most detailed comarison):

 ![.caliper/plots/pypi-tensorflow-func_args_sim-plot.png](.caliper/plots/pypi-tensorflow-func_args_sim-plot.png)